 COVID-19 ARTS RESPONSE

-Artists in the United States and around the world are mobilizing quickly in response to COVID-19 to enable rapid and widespread communication of health information and to help people to connect, cope, and be well in the short and long term.
+Artists in the United States and around the world have mobilized in response to COVID-19 to enable rapid and widespread communication of health information and to help people to connect, cope, and be well in the short and long term.
 The arts are one of the most powerful means for communication and coping we have at our disposal today.

 - About These Resources